irarainey/beeching/README.md

     beeching [OPTIONS]

 OPTIONS:
-    -s, --subscription     The subscription id to use -n, --name             The name (or partial name) of the resources to axe -t, --tag              The tag key and value of the resources to axe -r, --resource-types   Restrict the types of the resources to axe -e, --exclude          The name of the resources to exclude from the axe -f, --force            Force the axe to delete the resources if locked -y, --yes              Skip the confirmation prompt
+    -h, --help                Prints help information
-    -w, --what-if          Show which resources would face the axe -h, --help             Prints help information
+    -s, --subscription        The subscription id to use -n, --name                The name (or partial name) of the resources to axe -t, --tag                 The tag value of the resources to axe -r, --resource-types      Restict the types of the resources to axe -e, --exclude             The names of resources to exclude from the axe -f, --force               Force the axe to delete the resources if locked -y, --yes                 Skip the confirmation prompt
-    -d, --debug            Increase logging verbosity to show all debug logs -v, --version          Reports the application version
+    -w, --what-if             Show which resources would face the axe without actually deleting them -m, --max-retry           Sets the maximum amount to retry attempts when axe fails (default = 6) -p, --retry-pause         Sets the pause in seconds for the retry attempts (default = 10) -d, --debug               Increase logging verbosity to show all debug logs -v, --version             Reports the application version

 COMMANDS:
     axe    The mighty axe that culls the resources